Set up connection to database

 WITH

-statements are highly useful since they can be chained together.
+statements are very useful since they can be chained together.
 We can

 create multiple temporary relations in a WITH